-Your attempt to heal and open the heart of another who is incapable of loving you in the nurturing way your heart deserves will eventually show you how
+Your attempt to heal and open the heart of another who is incapable of loving you in the nurturing way your heart deserves will eventually teach you how

 to love yourself.
-The incapability of love that one withholds is by no means a negative representation of them as a person nor is this message directed to personally attack those of subject.
-The reality is that we all experience life in unique ways that corresponds to the way we perceive, respond, believe and express ourselves in the world.
-Therefore, one’s inability to express love is an extrapolation of their own set of past experiences or beliefs which is the best way they can be in life at this stage in their life at the level of awareness and growth thus far in their personal journey.
+The love that one withholds intentionally or not is by no means a negative representation of them as a person nor is this article directed to personally attack those of subject.
+The reality is that we all experience life in unique ways which builds the way we perceive, respond, believe and express ourselves in the world.
+Therefore, one’s inability to express love is an extrapolation of their own set of past experiences or beliefs which is the best way they can be in life at this stage in their life from the level of awareness and growth at that point in time in their personal journey.

-The connections in our lives are generally a reflection of our state of being and we continue to encounter different connections at different stages in life that all serve a purpose in our own personal evolution should we see it that way.
+The connections in our lives are generally a reflection of our state of being and we will continue to encounter different connections romantic or not at different stages in life that all serve a purpose in our own personal evolution should we see it that way.

-In a connection where there is an imbalance in emotional security, trust, respect and love there is going to be expression, silence or conflict in the hope of adjusting and correcting the needs of each party which is sometimes successful in resolving certain matters.
-However, there are circumstances where all methods are exhausted and you’re left with settling and motivated to ‘fix’ the other when you’ve grown unhappy yourself is in the hope it heals and leads them to the desired outcome of a happy balanced relationship.
-You can display love and affection, express and expect reciprocation and find yourself consistently blocked and present ourselves as a vice for someone else to project their issues on.
-Ultimately, you can give and give until you’re empty, but understand you’re fighting a
+In a connection where there is an imbalance in emotional security, trust, respect and love brings out either expressive communication, internalised silence or plain conflict in the hope of adjusting and correcting the needs of each party which is sometimes successful in resolving disharmony in healthy curcumstances.
+However, there are circumstances where all attempts are exhausted and you’re left with settling in acceptance or motivated to ‘fix’ the other person in the hope of reaching your desired outcome of a happy balanced relationship or person.
+You can display love and affection, express and expect reciprocation and find yourself consistently blocked, at times presenting yourself as a vice for someone else to project their issues on.
+Ultimately, you can give and give until you’re empty and blue, but understand you’re fighting a

 battle you will never win.
-It is until and it will eventuate at some point for you is when your self-value is in question to you.
+It is only until your lack of self-value is in question from a place deep inside you.
 We all understand that it is incredibly hurtful to feel unloved/unwanted in any sense but in that discomfort lies the realisation that in

-they choose to partake in the self-work required to experience a level emotional fulfillment in their lives is completely up to them, not you.
+they choose to partake in the self-work required to experience a level emotional fulfillment in their lives is completely up to them, never you.